mcdotcom/mcdotcom/03_resume.md

 * File radio spots and in-depth feature stories for Pennsylvania NPR stations
 * Write news stories for StateImpact Pennsylvania website
 * Produce online multimedia content: video features, data visualizations, and photos
-* Produce [documentaries](https://www.pbs.org/video/generations-yet-to-come-environmental-rights-in-pa-ckbsoy/){: target="_blank"} for Pennsylvania PBS member stations
+* Produce documentaries for Pennsylvania PBS member stations
-* Co-wrote&nbsp;[$652,902 grant to Corporation for Public Broadcasting](https://stateimpact.npr.org/pennsylvania/2017/09/13/stateimpact-pennsylvania-to-expand-its-reach-with-grant-from-corporation-for-public-broadcasting/){: target="_blank"} to expand StateImpact Pennsylvania into Pittsburgh in 2017
+* Co-wrote $652,000 grant to the Corporation for Public Broadcasting to expand StateImpact Pennsylvania into Pittsburgh in 2017

 ### Freelance reporter, NPR &nbsp; (2011- Present)